arman-sakif/Bengali-Fake-News-Detection/Model Training/approach-2/readme.md

-Approach 1 with summerization.
-We also call it model summarized train or simply modsum_train.
+Approach 2 is where we utilized summerization.